 The effects of a spinal cord injury depend upon the vertebra that was damaged and whether the damage was complete or incomplete.
 Any level of spinal damage may result in:

 On average, a patient who sustains complete damage to a high cervical vertebra, which results in tetraplegia, spends $1,064,716 in the first year and $184,891 every year thereafter.
 Damage to a lower cervical vertebra costs $769,351 in the first year and $113,423 in each subsequent year.
-Cost of paraplegia averages $518,904 in the first year and $68,739 in each subsequent year.
+Cost associated with complete damage to the thoracic or lumbar region that results in paraplegia averages $518,904 in the first year and $68,739 in each subsequent year.
 Incomplete damage to the spinal cord that impairs motor function to any degree may cost about $347,484 in year one and $42,206 each year after.

 This means that a 25 year-old whose cervical spinal cord is completely damaged faces lifetime costs of $4,724,181.
+Damage in the lower regions of the spine can reach a total of $2,310,104.
 Incomplete motor function at any level costs a 25 year-old about $1,578,274 over a lifetime.

-Berenson Injury Law handles complicated, high-stakes claims involving spinal cord injuries.
-To recover the damages you are entitled to, schedule a free consultation with our Dallas-Fort Worth accident attorney at 817-885-8000 or schedule your appointment online.
-We represent you on contingency to limit financial risks to you.
+Berenson Injury Law handles complicated, high-stakes cases involving spinal cord injuries.
+To recover the damages you are entitled to, schedule a free consultation at 817-885-8000 or schedule your appointment online.
+We represent you on a contingency basis, where you do not have to pay any attorney’s fees or expenses if you do not win your case, to limit the financial risk to you.